 During the darkest days of the American Revolution, Washington’s faith and unwavering spirit enabled him to lead his men to victory.
 He always believed that God had a divine plan for both himself and the Revolution.
 Despite numerous setbacks, General Washington’s military achievements and his ability to inspire and rally Americans to join the cause for independence were nothing short of a miracle.

-He liberated the city of Boston from British occupation during the early days of the war and crossed the Delaware River to win a much-needed victory against the Hessians mercenaries employed by the British Crown on December 26, 1776, the very day after Christmas!
+He liberated the city of Boston from British occupation during the early days of the war and crossed the Delaware River to win a much-needed victory against the Hessian mercenaries employed by the British Crown on December 26, 1776, the very day after Christmas!

 At Valley Forge in the winter of 1777 to 1778, he transformed an army of poorly trained militiamen, who were discouraged, starving, and freezing, into a formidable fighting force.
 With the help of Baron von Steuben, the ragtag Continental Army had been made capable of directly confronting the greatest military in all the world.